K4R7IK/CodeClauseInternship_Portfolio/README.md

 This branch contain my portfolio which is currently active on web.

 ### Dev
 This branch contain the changes that I'm working on currently.
+Updated may be delayed due to slow internet connections.